seangoodvibes/DelugeDocs/docs/documentation/song/song-modes/session-mode.md

 ![An image of changing session view](../../../images/change-session-view.png "Synthstrom Deluge Change Session View")

+### Default View

+You can change the default session mode view between row or grid in the settings menu.

+1. Hold [SHIFT] + press (SELECT) to open the settings menu.
+1. Turn (SELECT) and highlight the ‘DEFAULTS’ option.
+1. Press (SELECT) to select and open the defaults sub-menu.
+1. Turn (SELECT) and highlight the ‘UI’ option.
+1. Press (SELECT) to select and open the UI sub-menu.
+1. Turn (SELECT) and highlight the ‘SONG’ option.
+1. Press (SELECT) to select and open the session view sub-menu.
+1. To change the layout that is presented when a new song is created select ‘LAYOUT’.
+Press (SELECT) to open the sub-menu and turn
+(SELECT) to choose between ‘GRID’ and the default ‘ROWS’ options.

 ### Session Row View
 > Arrangement style presented with a clip per row.